Template

 Example: New folder

-, tps would create a new directory for me named app
+this app, tps would create a new directory for me named app and place all

 contents inside of it